Shorewalker is David Walker, and a few friends.

-- Director of policy and communications for the Committee for the Economic Development of Australia (CEDA).
-He produced major reports on issues including income tax, broadband telecommunications, the need for a higher pension age, and trade and investment policy.
+- Director of policy and communications for CEDA, the Committee for Economic Development of Australia, where he produced major reports on issues including income tax, broadband telecommunications, the need for a higher pension age, and trade and investment policy.

-- Site director at pioneering online financial services startup eChoice, now part of the FirstFolio group.
+- Site director at pioneering online financial services startup eChoice, now part of the Commonwealth Bank of Australia.
 Under his direction, eChoice became one of the first major Australian websites to conduct A/B testing of site designs.

 - Columnist on business and technology for Melbourne's The Age and the Sydney Morning Herald.
 The online version of that column became one of Australia's first blogs in 1996.